A pattern catalog matters when it helps teams choose fewer solutions, not accumulate more abstractions.

 Event Sourcing

-Asynchronous communication through events
+Asynchronous communication through domain events

 Circuit Breaker